JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 They stitched their own wounds into history.

 **CUTAWAY – ECU THREADS.
 Pulled taut.
 Imperfect.
 Echoed across panels.**
+SFX: Moans, swords clashing.
+Battle sounds.
 (HOLD — let the fabric itself speak.)

 **KAELARYS**
 Flaws, I thought.

 **LYRA** (softer still)
 Saxon women, forced to embroider their defeat.
 To make beauty of their own undoing.
-Each stitch an act of survival.

-Kaelarys exhales, subtle.
-Moves her arms behind her back.
+Kaelarys moves her arms behind her back.
 (HOLD — silence between them, stretched.)

-**KAELARYS** (measured, not unkind)
+**KAELARYS** (measured)
 You were made for this — attuned to currents others overlook.
 The Architect gave you that resonance.

-Lyra meets her gaze.
-Patient.
-Waiting.
+Lyra, patient.
+(HOLD)

+She turns to Kaelarys.

 **LYRA**
 And you, Kaelarys?
 What was your frequency meant to be?

-(SILENCE.
-It sharpens.
-Kaelarys does not answer.)

-Kaelarys looks back to the tapestry.
+**ECU**: Kaelarys - looking inward.
 Eyes scanning.
-(HOLD — almost too long, her profile against burning rooftops.)
+(HOLD — almost too long.)

-**KAELARYS** (quiet, more to herself — but glances toward Lyra, a flicker)
+**KAELARYS** (quiet)
-I preserve what must not be lost.
-I ensure… what is created survives beyond the creator.
+I protect what must not be lost.
+I ensure... what is created endures.
+Even when the creator is gone.

+WIDE SHOT: The entire tapestry, Alone... juxtaposed against the quiet, perfect setting of the gallery.

+Kaelarys glances at Lyra.
 (HOLD.
 Subtext clear.
 She is not just speaking of artifacts.)

-Lyra’s gaze lingers on her.
-Then, gently, she turns back to the tapestry.

-Silence returns.
-Heavy, but alive.

-(HOLD.
-Kaelarys’ last words hang in the air.
 Lyra studies her in silence, reading the unspoken.)

 A slow, knowing smile curves across Lyra’s face.
-She steps closer — soft, unhurried, barefoot against stone.
+She steps closer, a sudden move, clashing with the softness.

-**LYRA** (gently, but with a mischievous glint)
+**LYRA** (playful, with a mischievous glint)
 You look beautiful.

-Kaelarys blinks, the compliment breaking the tension by inches.
+Kaelarys blinks, the compliment, and energy breaking the tension.

 **KAELARYS** (low, warning)
 Lyra…